garymau/parser-rosstat-isep/README.md

 Best case: the solution works on Windows and Linux.

-Second best: there two solutions, one on Windows works the same as on Linux.
+Second best: there two solutions, one on Windows and other one for Linux.

 Some approaches